Quadric: Example: circle and spheres

 In the case of conic sections ($n=2$), there is exactly one point with $T_n=0.$ and one has a bijection between the circle and the projective line.

 For $n>2,$ there are many points with $T_n=0,$ and thus many parameter values for the point $A.$ On the other hand, the other points of the quadric for which $X_n=-X_0$ (and thus $x_n=-1$) cannot be obtained for any value of the parameters.
-These points are the points of the intersection of the quadric and its tangent plane at $A.$ In this specific case, these points have nonreal complex coordinates, but it suffices to change one sign in the equation of the quadric for getting real points that are not obtained with the resulting parametrization.
+These points are the points of the intersection of the quadric and its tangent plane at $A.$ In this specific case, these points have nonreal complex coordinates, but it suffices to change one sign in the equation of the quadric for producing real points that are not obtained with the resulting parametrization.

 Rational points

 A quadric is defined over a field $F$ if the coefficients of its equation belong to $F.$ When $F$ is the field $\Q$ of the rational numbers, one can suppose that the coefficients are integers by clearing denominators.

 A point of a quadric defined over a field $F$ is said rational over $F$ if its coordinates belong to $F.$ A rational point over the field $\R$ of the real numbers, is called a real point.

 A rational point over $\Q$ is called simply a rational point.
 By clearing denominators, one can suppose and one supposes generally that the projective coordinates of a rational point (in a quadric defined over $\Q$) are integers.
 Also, by clearing denominators of the coefficients, one supposes generally that all the coefficients of the equation of the quadric and the polynomials occurring in the parametrization are integers.

-Finding the rational points of a projective quadric amounts thus to solve a Diophantine equation.
+Finding the rational points of a projective quadric amounts thus to solving a Diophantine equation.

 Given a rational point A over a quadric over a field F, the parametrization described in the preceding section provides rational points when the parameters are in F, and, conversely, every rational point of the quadric can be obtained from parameters in F, if the point is not in the tangent hyperplane at A.

 It follows that, if a quadric has a rational point, it has many other rational points (infinitely many if F is infinite), and these points can be algorithmically generated as soon one knows one of them.